IAMDXX/CMPUT391_YEG_Database/project/unit2/README.md

 Question 1:

-Use Spherical-surface formulae to calculate the distance between two points on the earth.
+Use Haversine formula to calculate the distance between two points on the earth.
-Reason: We can assume the earth is nearly spherical so great-circle distance formulas can give the distance between points on the surface of the Earth within and error in about 0.5%.
+Reason: We can assume the earth is nearly spherical so great-circle distance formulas, ie Haversine formula, can give the distance between points on the surface of the Earth within and error in about 0.5%.